-3.22 The specific deliverable sites which make up the five year supply to March 2021 are summarised in the housing trajectory in Table A.11 and are summarised below in Table 3.11.
+3.22 The specific deliverable sites which make up the supply to March 2022 are summarised below in Table 3.10.
 Identified sites were assessed for deliverability according to the criteria in the NPPF.
 Small sites of less than 10 units are also included in the supply but a 10% allowance for non-implementation has been applied to small sites not currently under construction.
-Most of the sites that are proposed for allocation in the Housing Site Allocations DPD are included in the five year supply.
+The majority of the sites that are proposed for allocation in the Housing Site Allocations DPD are included in the five year supply.
 The objective of the DPD was to allocate sites which could boost supply in the short to medium term in a plan-led manner.
 Also included in the schedules are sites identified through the prior approval process which do not require planning permission for changes of use to residential.
 A non-implementation allowance of 10% has been made to allow for an element of non-completion.
 A windfall allowance has been included, as windfalls are expected to continue to provide a reliable source of supply.

-For the 5 year period a supply of 4,498 units is demonstrated against the requirement for 3,451 for the intermediate requirement.
-This represents a supply of 6.67 years.
-Measured against the Core Strategy requirement there is a 7.51 year supply of deliverable sites.
+3.23 For the period 2016 to 2021 a supply of 4,650 units is demonstrated against the requirement for 3,929 to meet the OAN.
+This represents a supply of 6 years.
 There will be additional supply during the period from applications currently under consideration and from new applications on identified sites.
+The five year supply may need to be regularly reviewed as the supply situation changes and will be updated once monitoring information is available for 2016/17.